EmilFabel04/PROG7312_POE_PART2_COMPLETE/README.md

 # ST10359034 - Municipal Services — Citizen Engagement (ASP.NET Core MVC, .NET 8)

-This is my Part 1 implementation as a modern web app.
-I focused on a simple, reliable experience where residents can report issues with attachments, get immediate progress feedback, and see transparent queue handling (FIFO) with JSON persistence.
+This is my Part 2 implementation building on Part 1.
+I added a comprehensive events and announcements system with advanced data structures, smart recommendations, and session-based user tracking.
+The app now includes both issue reporting and local events/announcements functionality.

 ## Contents
 - Overview
+- Part 2 Features (Events & Announcements)
 - Requirements matrix (how the brief is met)
+- Advanced Data Structures Implementation
 - Tech stack & architecture
 - Projects and file layout
 - How to run (VS2022 and CLI)
 - Usage guide (step-by-step)
 - Data handling & persistence
+- Recommendation Algorithm
 - Engagement & accessibility
 - Privacy & security notes
 - Troubleshooting

 ## Overview
 Residents can submit issues with location, category, description, and multiple attachments.
-The app stores tickets in a queue (FIFO) and displays the submitter’s queue position on the success screen.
+The app stores tickets in a queue (FIFO) and displays the submitter's queue position on the success screen.
 An optional name/surname and contact details can be provided along with update preferences (email/SMS).
 The UI is responsive and polished.

+**NEW in Part 2:** Residents can now browse local events and announcements, search by category and date, and receive personalized recommendations based on their search history.
+The system uses advanced data structures for efficient data organization and retrieval.

 ### Key Screens
 Home (Main menu)